uwegeercken/artikel/README.md

 Additionally an Asciidoc theme file is used, where the formatting of orders can be adjusted to individual needs.
 The filename of the theme is:

     asciidoc-theme-1.yml

+You may adjust this file to your personal formatting needs of the order documents.

 Product orders can be sent by email.
 The email body can be configured in the template: email_template_01.vm.